mecid/mecid.github.io/_posts/2020-03-18-anchor-preferences-in-swiftui.md

 }
 ```

-As the last step, we calculate bounds for every item using *GeometryProxy* and gathered sizes.
+As the last step, we calculate bounds for every item using *onPreferenceChange* modifier which provides us the access to gathered sizes.
 Let's take a look at the final result.

 ```swift
 struct RootView: View {